 STEP ONE: Prepare the Beef

-In a bowl, mix sliced flank steak with baking soda, sugar, cornstarch, soy sauce, and Shaoxing wine.
+In a bowl, mix the sliced flank steak with baking soda, sugar, cornstarch, soy sauce, and Shaoxing wine.
 Marinate for 20 minutes.

 STEP TWO: Blanch the Broccoli